Michael-Zinn/SlimeIt/README.md

 Help needed!
 ------------
-The bukkit part of this plugin needs help from experienced Bukkit programmers.
-If you know how to program for bukkit, please fix the code.
+The bukkit part of this plugin needs work, especially the integration with protection plugins like world guard.
+If you know how to do this please help :)

 Implementation overview:
 ------------------------
-* This is an alpha version, so the implementation details will change a lot.
+* Overview removed, the implementation details will change a lot, so it's not worth documenting them here, yet.
-* BlockPunchListener reacts to what the player does.
-* How the slime behaves is defined in SlimeRules.
-* Cracked stone bricks are hardcoded
-* MaterialData started as a simple combination of Material and Data but is now growing into a game element meta data library